yashaslokesh/yashaslokesh.github.io/content/pages/about.md

 Status: published
 Summary: Learn more about me.

 Hello there!
 This is my blog/portfolio/thought website.
-Though this website has not been updated since January at the time of me writing this, I hope to push more updates concerning my activities as a college student and as a developer.

-My hope is that, by writing about stuff I'm working on or thinking about here, I'll be more motivated to pursue side activities.
+My hope is that, by writing about stuff I'm working on or thinking about here, I'll be more motivated to pursue side programming and hardware projects.

-As a CS & Math double major, student-initiated course facilitator, and debate team member, school and its extracurriculars take most of my time, but I enjoy summer and winter breaks where I can sit down and work on software projects all the time.
+School and extracurriculars take up most of my time, so I try to get an article or a small project finished during winter and summer breaks.

-Starting from November 2019, I've become a member of the [Bitcamp](https://bit.camp/) tech team.
+I had a SDE internship with Amazon this past summer, and I've had experience with teaching and with creating open-source projects through working with some PhD students at UMD.
+If you're interested in contacting me, links to my LinkedIn and Twitter are at the bottom of the page.

-My current project is building some sort of adventurer game with Python & Pygame.
+My current project is: experimenting with making an app with BeeWare, and working on OccupancyViz, an open-source library for visualizing LIDAR occupancy grid data (not publicly released, yet).